The Breathtaking Pyrénées: Full of Whispered Stories

 The fog began to clear.

-Roman soldiers hiking over this same saddle may have told another story.
-It is a different perspective altogether, one that twines the traverse with the perverse.
-It is captured by the first century poet Silius Italicus (and yes, that is a real name!).
+Above the tree line, Bob and I stopped to snack.
+The cloud curtain finally pulled back, revealing a marvelous vista.
+Roman soldiers hiking this same saddle might have told a different story—a dark perspective captured by the first-century poet Silius Italicus (and yes, that is a real name!).

-Once there was a beautiful young woman named Pyrene.
-She was the daughter of Bebryx, a local king.
-Bebryx entertained the hero Hercules during one of his “labors.”
-It was a decision that proved unwise.
-Characteristically drunk and lustful, Hercules violated the code of hospitality and ravished Pyrene.
-After giving birth to a serpent (the dark side of Hercules), Pyrene fled and exchanged the home that she loved for the desolate places.
-There, she was killed by wild animals.
+According to legend, there was a beautiful woman named Pyrene, the daughter of a local king.
+The king entertained Hercules during one of his “labors,” a decision that proved unwise.
+Drunk and lustful, Hercules violated the code of hospitality and ravished Pyrene.
+Shamed, she fled to the desolate peaks, where she was eventually killed by wild animals.

 When Hercules returned and found her scattered parts he “turned pale, distraught with grief.
 Then the high mountain-tops, smitten by his cries, were shaken; with loud lament he called Pyrene by name; and all the cliffs and haunts of the wild beasts echoed the name of Pyrene.”
 He buried her there “and time will never eclipse her fame; for the mountains retain for ever the name that caused such grief” (Punica III.435-441).***